Skip to main content

 Next Generation Services

 Next-generation sequencing (NGS), also called massively parallel or deep sequencing, stands for a DNA/RNA sequencing technology that is much quicker and cheaper than the previously used Sanger sequencing and has revolutionized genomic research.
 A good summary for users new to NGS technologies can be found in the document "An Introduction to next generation technology".
-Please see below for an overview of our services and how to book them.
+Please see below for an overview of our services.
+You can book all our services via iLab.

 Next-generation sequencing (NGS), also called massively parallel or deep sequencing, stands for a DNA/RNA sequencing technology that is much quicker and cheaper than the previously used Sanger sequencing and has revolutionized genomic research.
 A good summary for users new to NGS technologies can be found in the document "An Introduction to next generation technology".
-Please see below for an overview of our services and how to book them.
+Please see below for an overview of our services.
+You can book all our services via iLab.

 Service Overview